-This presentation take a closer look at the similarities between two cultures and the positive impact they had on the 1621 alliance agreement.
+The materials take a closer look at the similarities between two cultures and the positive impact they had on the 1621 alliance agreement with activities, presentations and group discussions.
+Today, the agreement is referred by many names, such as peace treaty, alliance, and agreement.